 The point density indicates the precision with different visual images.
 The precision of a computer mouse is specified in DPI (Dots per Inch).
 This means in effect how many dots per inch can be scanned.
 The higher the DPI, the more sensitive is the mouse.
 Some mice have adjustable DPI figures.
 The user is able to configurate individual settings in sensitiveness and precision.

 Optical Mice use a light source that illuminates the surface underneath the mouse.
 The reflecting light is absorbed by a sensor processing it as images.
-By calculating the difference between the single pictures the direction and speed of the mouse can be identyfied and put out on the screen.
-Equipped with more efficient processors modern optical mice are operatable on almost every surface.
+By calculating the difference between the pictures the direction and speed of the mouse can be identyfied and put out on the screen.
+Equipped with more efficient processors modern optical mice work on almost every surface.

 Laser mice are improved optical mice, as they use laser diodes instead of LEDs.
 They are based on infrared technology to achieve higher contrasts.
 Therefore movements of the device can be captured more efficient even on smooth surfaces.
 Transparent surfaces e.g. glass still cause scan problems though.